-You will need proper pre-treatment testing and a trained specialist such as a dermatologist or a facial or general plastic surgeon.
+You will need a trained specialist such as a dermatologist or a facial or general plastic surgeon.
 Treatments are often successful and results are seen right away.
 Results are temporary, lasting six months or more.

 Complications are rare, but no procedure is completely free of risk.
 If you are planning to have collagen injections, your doctor will review a list of possible complications which may include: Allergic reactionBumps, clumping, or abscesses on the skinUneven skin appearanceSkin rash, itchinessInfectionBleeding, bruising, or swellingDamage to tissue and nerves near the injection site

 Be sure to discuss these risks with your doctor before the collagen injections.

-Before the test your doctor will: Examine, measure, and take pictures of your faceDiscuss known allergiesDiscuss medicines, supplements, and skin products you are usingTest your skin for allergiesDiscuss risks and benefits of the procedure
+Before the test your doctor will: Examine, measure, and take pictures of your faceDiscuss known allergiesDiscuss medications, supplements, and skin products you are usingTest your skin for allergiesDiscuss risks and benefits of the procedure

 Local or topical anesthesia, such as ointment or ice, may be used.
 A nerve block is often used for lip injections.
 This type of anesthesia blocks the nerves responsible for pain.

-The doctor may make pen marks on the areas to be targeted.
+Pen marks may be made on the areas to be targeted.
 Your face will be cleaned and prepared with an antibacterial cleanser.
 Local or topical anesthesia will be given to numb the area.
 For small areas, a topical cream or ice is used.

-There are different ways to inject the collagen: Serial puncture technique—The doctor will make a series of small punctures with the needle along the targeted area and insert small amounts of collagen at each puncture site.Linear threading or fanning technique—The doctor will insert the needle into the full length of the targeted area and inject the collagen slowly as the needle is removed or inserted.
+There are different ways to inject the collagen: Serial puncture technique—A series of small punctures will be made with the needle along the targeted area.
+Small amounts of collagen will be inserted at each puncture point.Linear threading or fanning technique—The needle will be inserted into the full length of the targeted area.
+The collagen will be injected slowly as the needle is removed or inserted.

 The procedure is often repeated in deeper areas.